saravanabalagi/imshowtools/README.md

 # imshowtools

-This library that allows you to view images in Jupyter notebooks in a much simpler way.
+This library lets you view images in Jupyter notebooks in a much simpler and intuitive way.
+Ships with a better 'imshow' function with Multi Images, Smart Wrap and BGR support!.

 ## Installation